-Contribution means a "gift, subscription, loan, assessment, payment for services, dues, advance, donation, pledge, contract, agreement, forbearance, promise of money, or other tangible thing of value, whether conditional or legally enforceable, or a transfer of money or other tangible thing of value to a person, made for the purpose of influencing the nomination, election, or defeat of a candidate."
+"Contribution means a gift, subscription, loan, assessment, payment for services, dues, advance, donation, pledge, contract, agreement, forbearance, promise of money, or other tangible thing of value, whether conditional or legally enforceable, or a transfer of money or other tangible thing of value to a person, made for the purpose of influencing the nomination, election, or defeat of a candidate."
 (W. Va.
-Code § 3-8-1a(9)) Be sure to collect all required contributor information at the time the donation is made for your campaign finance report.
+Code § 3-8-1a(9)).
+Remember to get all the information required for your campaign finance report from your contributors at the time they make their donation.